melezhik/outthentic/README.md

 # Hello world example

-Here is more detailed explanation of basic outthentic entities:
+Here is more detailed tutorial where we will build a test suite for calculator program.

+Let's say it again.
+There are three basic outthentic entities:

 * project (suite)
-* stories
+* story files (scenarios)
-* story checks
+* story checks (rules)

 ## Project